 The types of Data that Bankmed may process include the following:

-- In connection with payment services such as transfers or payment and credit cards, you or the Relevant Persons will also be required to provide and we process in addition to all the above mentioned Data, Data relating to your payment transaction or card transaction such as account numbers and balances, IBAN, nature, purpose and type of payment, beneficiaries thereof, card number, card code number and PIN, type of merchandise or service you bought or transacted and, any other information needed or could arise in connection with such payment transaction or card transaction;
+(ii) In connection with payment services such as transfers or payment and credit cards, you or the Relevant Persons will also be required to provide and we process in addition to all the above mentioned Data, Data relating to your payment transaction or card transaction such as account numbers and balances, IBAN, nature, purpose and type of payment, beneficiaries thereof, card number, card code number and PIN, type of merchandise or service you bought or transacted and any other information needed or could arise in connection with such payment transaction or card transaction;

-- If you apply for or benefit from banking facilities, you or the Relevant Persons will also be required to provide and we process in addition to all the above mentioned Data, Data as to the purpose of such banking facilities, securities and guarantees of such facilities, personal and financial information relating to the security providers, and Data relating to insurance coverage for the benefit of the Bank;
+(iii) If you access or use our website and electronic/digital services, you or the Relevant Persons will also be required to provide and we process in addition to all the above mentioned Data, Data such as the IP address, your login Data, type of device you use and the relevant access time and location; (iv) If you apply for or benefit from banking facilities, you or the Relevant Persons will also be required to provide and we process in addition to all the above mentioned Data, Data as to the purpose of such banking facilities, securities and guarantees of such facilities, personal and financial information relating to the security providers, and Data relating to insurance coverage for the benefit of the Bank;

-- If you benefit from services relating to dealing and trading in financial instruments and investments, you or the Relevant Persons will also be required to provide and we process in addition to all the above mentioned Data, Data as to your classification and suitability for such trading such as age, number of dependents, employment status, net worth and income, investment horizon, objectives and investment approach, investible assets, financial status, types of investments, experience in investments and risk tolerance;
+(v) If you benefit from services relating to dealing and trading in financial instruments and investments, you or the Relevant Persons will also be required to provide and we process in addition to all the above mentioned Data, Data as to your classification and suitability for such trading such as age, number of dependents, employment status, net worth and income, investment horizons, objectives and investment approach, investible assets, financial status, types of investments, experience in investments and risk tolerance;

 b.
 Purposes for Processing of Data